-3.0 Distribution System
+3. Distribution System

-3.1 General
+3.1.
+General

-The City of North Vancouver's water distribution system serves an estimated population of about 57,000, along with an institutional, commercial, and industrial base, accounting for approximately 67% and 33% of the yearly water consumption respectively.
-The comprises roughly 127 kilometres of pipe divided into five pressure zones, with thirteen pressure reducing stations, and over 7,100 service connections.
+The City of North Vancouver's water distribution system serves an estimated population of about 59,000 which accounts for about 73% of water consumption.
+The remaining 27% of usage falls to institutional, commercial, and industrial base uses.

+The distribution network comprises roughly 127 kilometres of pipe divided into five pressure zones, with thirteen pressure reducing stations, and over 7,100 service connections.
 Approximately 42% of the water main system is cast iron, 48% is ductile iron, 9% is PVC, and 1% is steel.
 The oldest pipes in the system were installed circa 1911.
 Appendix A contains map showing the sampling station locations, the pressure reducing stations which correlate with the GVWD water sources to the City, and the various pressure zones.

-3.2 Testing
+3.2.
+Testing